Domain Expertise Matters in Business if It’s among Your Core Competencies

 small business owner

-But that only works when you take a very broad and over-simplified perspective.
+But that only works when you take a very broad and oversimplified perspective.
 In practice, the best leaders rely on technical competence to succeed in management.
 You still need to put pieces together and get them moving.

 And there’s the small matter of motivating and engaging those experts to work for you when you’re perceived as an outsider without technical know-how.